-Secondly, as with the Transit Custom (which suffers from similar problems as it uses the same 2.0-litre engines), Ford sells a hell of a lot of these vans, so it's hard to tell whether the number of complaints actually represents an unusually large percentage compared to rivals.
+Secondly, as with the Transit Custom (which suffers from similar problems as it uses the same 2.0-litre engines), Ford sells a lot of these vans, so it's hard to tell whether the number of complaints actually represents an unusually large percentage compared to rivals.

 Ford Transit brake booster issue

-Ford has issue a field service action (similar to a technical service bulletin or TSB) for some versions of the this Transit, following the detection of a potential issue with the brake booster.
+Ford has also issued a field service action for some versions of this Transit, following the detection of a potential issue with the brake booster.